SuperClifff/PA2-ROSARIO/README.md

-1. What the Project Does
-This project demonstrates two fundamental data processing tasks using NumPy in Python:

-Normalization Problem:

 The project generates a 5x5 random matrix (ndarray).
 It then normalizes the matrix by centering (subtracting the mean) and scaling (dividing by the standard deviation) the data.
 The normalized matrix is saved as a file named X_normalized.npy.